 Number of federal workers seeking US jobless aid doubles

-The Labor Department says that is double the number of federal workers who sought aid in the previous week.
+The Labor Department said Thursday that is double the number of federal workers who sought aid in the previous week.
 Typically fewer than a thousand former federal employees apply for jobless benefits each week.

 Don't Miss a Story